soasis/cuneicode/documentation/source/quick.rst

 Once the library is appropriately included, you can start using cuneicode.

 Simple Conversions
 ------------------

+Simple conversions are provided for UTF-8, UTF-16, UTF-32, :term:`execution enoding`, and :term:`wide execution encoding`.
+They allow an end-user to use bit-based types.

 To convert from UTF-16 to UTF-8, use the appropriately `c8` and `c16`-marked free functions in the library: